kevinmatthes/contributing/CONTRIBUTING.md

 Please note that the conventions are sorted by the concerning coding languages since they may differ between different languages.

-For some conventions, lexers are provided within the `.lex` directory of the repository.
+For some conventions, lexers are provided by the `lex` directory of the repository.
 Running them over the source files ensures the described rules to be fulfilled.
 If there should be a lexer for a certain rule, its name will be given in parenthesis after the name of the top-most rule.